miklevin/MikeLev.in/_posts/2023-05-30-know-the-lay-of-the-land-and-hold-your-horses.md

 This is highly complementary and in praise of two horses.
 There will be doubters.
 This is the tail of...
 I mean the tale of two horses.
 Deep within your heart and mind, two yous trot down the lane.
 One's a Lord of Chaos.
 The other seems quite plain.
-You'd think the one that pulls you Is one that's full of fire.
+You'd think the one that pulls you&#151; Is one that's full of fire.
 But head straight for that cliff.
-I'll stop cold 'cause it's dire.
+I'll ***stop-cold*** 'cause it's dire.

 That does not mean that you are necessarily a chaos lord yourself, but it does mean you have that propensity in you.
 You will go places and do things others